Our Services

 A chemotherapy regimen change is a normal and often necessary part of cancer treatment.
 These decisions are based on careful monitoring, medical evidence, and your individual needs.
 While changes can feel overwhelming, they are usually made to improve safety, effectiveness, or comfort.

-If you notice new or worsening symptoms—especially skin changes—consider using a free, online symptom check for Toxic Erythema of Chemotherapy as a starting point.
+If you notice new or worsening symptoms—especially skin changes—consider using a free assessment to learn more about Toxic Erythema of Chemotherapy as a starting point.
 Most importantly, speak to a doctor about anything that could be serious or life-threatening.

 Cancer care is not static.
 Adjustments along the way are often a sign that your healthcare team is paying close attention and working to give you the best possible care at each stage.